 5. Cornish Rex

 The Cornish Rex is a very distinct-looking cat, with a curved body, large ears and short, curly hair that feel like lambs’ coats to the touch.
 Adding to their unique look, these guys have egg-shaped heads and large, high-set ears.
 As you might have guessed, these beauties can have dark coats that the Cat Fanciers’ Association describes as “coal black.”
 Even the pads of their paws and their noses will be black.
-Besides black, these guys can also have white, cream, blue, red, chocolate or silver coats.
+Besides black, this breed can also have white, cream, blue, red, chocolate or silver coats.
+Experts say these cats are likely to be intelligent, alert and comfortable around their humans.

 Interesting fact: Kallibunker, the kitten credited as the first Cornish Rex, was born in a litter of barn cats in Cornwall, England in 1953.

-Interesting Fact: The Selkirk Rex was recognized by the Guinness Book of World Records as the World’s Newest Cat.
+Interesting Fact: The Selkirk Rex was recognized in 2013 by the Guinness Book of World Records as the World’s Newest Cat.

-Known for being trouble-makers, the Devon Rex sports the same curly coat as his cousins.
+The Devon Rex is lovingly called the “pixie” of cat breeds for their mischievous personalities.
+This breed’s small to medium body is covered in a short, soft coat that waves.
 Devon Rexes are smaller cats, according to the International Cat Association (TICA), but are playful, powerful, and love to perch.
 They come in just about any color, black included.

 Shorthair cats are perennially popular pets commonly found with distinctive black coats.

-British shorthairs are known for being calm, easygoing, and not too talkative, according to the Cat Fancier’s Association.
-These guys grow to a medium-to-large size, and while they are most popular with a blue (deep gray) coat, they can black, too.
-Black-coated British shorthairs are jet black all around (including nose and paws) and will have gold eyes.
+British Shorthairs are known for being calm, easygoing, and not too talkative, according to the Cat Fancier’s Association.
+These cats grow to a medium-to-large size, and while they are most common with a blue (deep gray) coat, they can black, too.
+Black-coated British Shorthairs are jet black all around (including nose and paws) and will have gold eyes.

-Interesting fact: British shorthairs are so amiable, owners keep them alongside a variety of other pets: dogs, rabbits, and even birds.
+Interesting fact: British Shorthairs are often so amiable, owners keep them alongside a variety of other pets: dogs, rabbits, and even birds.

 Bobtails, as the name indicates, have naturally short, or “bobbed” tails, and come in a variety of coat colors, including black.

 Japanese Bobtails are known for being sociable, playful, and interactive.
-They also have excel at feline agility, according to the Cat Fancier’s Association.
-Like most cat breeds, they come in a wide variety of colors.
+They love their humans and will engage while watching tv or follow their people around the house.
+Like most cat breeds, they come in a wide variety of colors, including black.
 Black bobtails have dense, coal-black and sleek coats.

 Interesting Fact: Each bobbed tail, like a fingerprint, is unique to each cat.

-American bobtails are large, athletic cats with above-average intelligence, according to TICA.
-These guys are great family pets because they can be social with just about anyone.
-Unlike more picky breeds, they won’t choose just one favorite family member.
+American Bobtails are large, athletic cats with above-average intelligence, according to TICA.
+This breed makes great family pets because they often can be social with just about anyone.
+In general, they love to please and having endearing personalities.
 Their coats come in a variety of colors and can be long or short.
-Black-coated bobtails have a dense, soft coat and can have black or brown pads on their paws.
+Black-coated Bobtails have a dense, soft coat and can have black or brown pads on their paws.

 - 10 Large Cat Breeds that Maker Great Pets